 GATT Article XIII.
-Contrary to India's assertion, 70 the title of Article XIII is "Non-discriminatory Administration of Quantitative Restrictions."
+Contrary to India's assertion, the title of Article XIII is "Non-discriminatory Administration of Quantitative Restrictions."
 Thus by its terms Article XIII governs "quantitative restrictions."
 Article XIII has in the past been applied to analyze tariff-rate quotas, safeguards, and other measures that contain quantitative restrictions on trade; measures that do not restrict trade in this manner are not covered by it.
 The enhanced bond directive is not a "quantitative restriction."
 Furthermore, India's interpretation of "restriction" in the context of Article XIII fails for the same reason as it does with respect to Article XI: it suggests that any bond requirement is a "restriction" and thus implicated under Articles XI and XIII.

-D. The Additional Bond Directive Is Not Inconsistent with GATT 1994 Article X:3(a).
+The Additional Bond Directive Is Not Inconsistent with GATT 1994 Article X:3(a).

-- 36. With regard to GATT 1994 Article X, India has failed to establish a breach.
-As the United States explained in its previous submissions, Article X does not govern the substance of a measure, but instead is concerned with the "publication and administration" of the measure.
-India continues to cite aspects of the measure's substance including the formula used to establish bond amounts absent an individual risk analysis71 in support of its claim that Article X was breached. - 37.
+- 23. With regard to GATT 1994 Article X, India has failed to establish a breach.
+Article X does not govern the substance of a measure, yet India continues to cite aspects of the measure's substance including the formula used to establish bond amounts absent an individual risk analysis in support of its claim that Article X was breached.
 With respect to the application of the directive, CBP did not apply the directive in a nonuniform, partial, or unreasonable fashion.
 It required the bond of shrimp importers because, using the criteria in the directive, CBP determined that the risk of substantial unsecured liability was high in the case of shrimp.
 The fact that CBP opted to apply the directive to importers of covered merchandise subject to new orders, rather than preexisting orders, does not render its application "nonuniform, partial or unreasonable," as India claims.
 CBP considered that applying the new directive to a new order would facilitate its ability to monitor and administer the new bond requirement at its inception.
-Article X does not prohibit a Member from implementing a new measure in this fashion. - 38.
+Article X does not prohibit a Member from implementing a new measure in this fashion. - 24.
 Even under India's theory that Article X applies, the evidence demonstrates that CBP administers the bond directive in a "uniform, impartial and reasonable" manner.
 The directive contains various criteria for identifying importers of merchandise with elevated default risk, and CBP applies these criteria uniformly.
 CBP faced in excess of \$2 billion in imports of shrimp newly subject to an antidumping order.
 It had experienced \$225 million in defaults on importers in industries that, like shrimp, were characterized by low capitalization rates and relatively low barriers to entry and exit, had very little history of paying customs duties prior to imposition of the order, and were highly leveraged.
 All of these factors suggested that, as with other agriculture/aquaculture merchandise, there was a significant risk of default associated with importers of shrimp.

-39. Finally, contrary to India's suggestion, the October 2006 Notice makes the procedures for requesting an individual bond amount clear, and does not impose significant costs on importers to do so.73 The procedures for requesting an individual bond amount are set forth in the Notice, which itself was published in the Federal Register.
-The Notice simply requires that an importer respond to CBP's notice by requesting an individual bond amount.74
+Finally, contrary to India's suggestion, the October 2006 Notice makes the procedures for requesting an individual bond amount clear, and does not impose significant costs on importers to do so.
+The procedures for requesting an individual bond amount are set forth in the Notice, which itself was published in the Federal Register.

-E. India's "As Such" Claims
+India's "As Such" Claims